 Massey Professor of Physics, former Head of UCL’s Department of Physics & Astronomy (04-11), Jonathan is the leader of a large and successful research team studying a wide range of problems in the physics of molecules.
 He studied Natural Sciences at Cambridge and obtained a doctorate in Theoretical Chemistry at the University of Sussex.
 After periods working in the Netherlands and a research laboratory he came to UCL where he founded the Theoretical Atomic and Molecular Physics and Astrophysics research group (TAMPA) which currently contains about 25 people.
 He is the author of over 500 papers in scientific literature as well as number of popular articles and books.
 Jonathan has developed methods for studying electron molecule collisions for over twenty years.
 In that time, specific calculations have been performed for problems relating to plasma etching, the edge of fusion plasmas, atmospheric processes, astrophysics, neutrino mass determination and radiation damage in biological systems.
 His group also studies the way molecules absorb and emit light with particular emphasis on processes important for astrophysics and the Earth’s atmosphere.

 Anna joined Quantemol in August 2010.
-She has a unique combination of two masters degrees, one in Physics and another in Marketing, along with 5 years experience in business development and over 14 years of sales experience.
-Anna is responsible for the commercial development of the company and project management in Quantemol.
-She works with international companies in the semiconductor industry, regularly monitors relevant sources for new research funding opportunities, prepares project proposals, undertakes market research identifying relevant market trends.
-You can always get in contact with her if you have questions regarding Quantemol via firstname.lastname@example.org.
+She has a unique combination of two masters degrees, one in Physics and another in Marketing which combines her commercial and technical skills.
+With 6 years experience in business development and over 15 years of sales experience, Anna was appointed as CEO in August 2017.
+Anna is responsible for leading the development and execution of the Quantemol’s long term strategy with a view to creating shareholder value, managing the overall operations and resources of the company, and timely execution of projects.
+She is the main point of communication between the board of directors and staff, and maintains a keen awareness of Quantemol’s industry and market.
+You can always get in contact with her if you have questions regarding Quantemol via email@example.com.